lspvtv/OtusCourse/README.md

-# Hello world
+# WorkWithData
-This is repository for OTUS course.
+This is the third task from OTUS course.